unixfrik200/DevOpsDemo/README.md

-# This Doc to How to create infra and automation with basic steps
+# create infra with CFT and example of do automation with basic steps

 1) Create VPC and Subnet